Let's connect 🕸

-I'm a writer, a painter, and I'm passionate about healing: individual, societal, and environmental.
+I'm a writer, a landscape painter, and I'm passionate about healing - individual, societal, and environmental.

-Badric's Island is about the ridiculous and damaging advertising targeting women, and Dead Pets Society addresses our environmental crisis, our dependence on fossil fuel, our relationship with the natural world, and how only a r/evolution in conscious awareness can save us.
+Badric's Island satirises the ridiculous and damaging advertising targeting women, and in Dead Pets Society, I try to find a way through our environmental crisis, our dependence on fossil fuel, our relationship with the natural world, and suggest that only a r/evolution in conscious awareness can save us.

-Like millions of people, I've spent my life wondering why I found it difficult to sustain the wellbeing I knew to be my birthright.
+Like many, I've spent my life wondering why I found it difficult to sustain the wellbeing I knew to be my birthright.
 There seemed to be no answers.
-I was told that it was just the way things were, and people with 'diagnosable mental illnesses' were just unlucky - the human equivalents of extreme, but random, weather events.
+I was told that it was just the way things were, and people with 'diagnosable mental illnesses' were just unlucky - the human equivalents of extreme, random, weather events.

 Now, despite a 'terminal diagnosis', my belief in the healing potential of the earth, our bodies, minds, and hearts by natural means remains unshakeable.
 But only if and when we take the time to learn about our personal and planetary deep ecology.
 This is a journey into profound wonder and joy at the exquisite, intricate web of life of which we are each a unique and an essential part.

 We can't idealise a lost Eden, but we can, even within the constraints of our society and the mess we've made of our world, get back to the garden.
 And be healthy and, most importantly, happy.
 Healing is a spiritual journey, it can lead nowhere else, and it's great to be here now.